sebacarrasco/backend-te-mate/README.md

 - `cp .env.example .env`.
 - Complete the environment variables in the `.env` file.
 - `yarn install`.
+- `yarn db:reset` to set up the database.
 - `yarn start` for production, `yarn dev` for development.

 ## Linting